daxtonwirth/scripts/README.md

 # Hardening Scripts
-Scripts for use in future competitions
+Scripts for use in future events